-T wenty percent of the population is responsible for the transmission of 80 percent of infectious pathogens or diseases, according to Sumathi Reddy, a personal journal reporter for The Wall Street Journal who was interviewed in this recent video called The Dirty Truth Behind ‘Superspreaders’ — and apparently those people who are part of the twenty percent can both spread it while they are sick and because they are not sick.
+The flu season has arrived in 2025, with the A(H3N2) subclade K virus causing widespread concern.
+Twenty percent of the population is responsible for the transmission of 80 percent of infectious pathogens or diseases, according to Sumathi Reddy, a personal journal reporter for The Wall Street Journal who was interviewed in this video called The Dirty Truth Behind ‘Superspreaders’ — and apparently those people who are part of the twenty percent can both spread it while they are sick and because they are not sick.

 Reddy cites the case of Mary Mallon — more famously known as Typhoid Mary — who was the first person in the United States identified as an asymptomatic carrier of the pathogen associated with typhoid fever.
-Three of the 53 people she supposedly infected by cooking their meals had died during her career as a personal chef for different individuals and families within the greater metropolitan New York City area.
+Three of the 53 people she supposedly infected by cooking their meals had died during her career as a personal chef for different individuals and families within the greater metropolitan area of the city of New York.
 She was quarantined twice by the health department of the City of New York and died of pneumonia — not of typhoid fever — after a combined total of nearly three decades in isolation.

 While it is unknown as to whether or not humans can be “superspreaders” — or asymptomatic carriers — of the common cold, it is supposedly applicable with viruses such as influenza, Salmonella and measles.